rlshetley/test_script_organizer/README.md

 This is a work in progress.
 I have several tasks I would like to do to get the application fully functional.

 * Get user administration fully functional
-* Upgrade all JavaScript libraries (ex.
-AngularJS 1.3)
-* Convert to ControllerAs syntax with a view model for AngularJS
-* Refactor JavaScript to be more readable
 * Add unit tests
 * Add ETE tests
 * Create setup instructions/scripts